Julius Beer: Personal life

 Beer died in 1880.
 His mausoleum in Highgate Cemetery has been listed as Grade II since 14 May 1974.
-It was designed by English architect John Oldrid Scott (1841–1913).
+It was designed by the French/Dutch architect William Bouwens van der Boijen (1801–1907).
+The English architect John Oldrid Scott (1841–1913) was the executant architect overseeing construction.
+Scott made some small changes to van der Boijen's design.
+Scott had, before recent research, been named as the architect in various sources.
 Interred in it are: